 - Applications will not be considered complete and will not be acted upon until the supplementary materials have been received.

-- For Ph.D. program in Composition: submit samples of your compositions in the form of scores, and if available, audio recordings via CD (preferable) or workable links.
+- For Ph.D. program in Composition: submit samples of your compositions in the form of scores, and if available, audio recordings via workable URL/links.

-- For Ph.D. programs in Musicology: submit samples of the your writing in the form of papers or theses, preferably on musical topics.
+- For Ph.D. programs in Musicology and Ethnomusicology: submit samples of the your writing in the form of papers or theses, preferably on musical topics.

-The Graduate School's deadline for submission of applications for admission and award to the program for the fall semester has been extended to January 13, 2017.
-All supporting materials (including those sent directly to the Department of Music) must be postmarked by January 13, 2017 and received by January 27, 2017.
+The Graduate School's deadline for submission of applications for admission and award to the Music program for the fall semester is January 12th.